tcltk/tcl/doc/markdown/CrtChannel.md

 The *instanceData* is the same as the value passed to **Tcl\_CreateChannel** when this channel was created.
 The *mask* argument is an OR-ed combination of **TCL\_READABLE**, **TCL\_WRITABLE** and **TCL\_EXCEPTION**; it indicates events the caller is interested in noticing on this channel.

 The function should initialize device type specific mechanisms to notice when an event of interest is present on the channel.
 When one or more of the designated events occurs on the channel, the channel driver is responsible for calling **Tcl\_NotifyChannel** to inform the generic channel module.
 The driver should take care not to starve other channel drivers or sources of callbacks by invoking Tcl\_NotifyChannel too frequently.
 Fairness can be insured by using the Tcl event queue to allow the channel event to be scheduled in sequence with other events.
-See the description of **Tcl\_QueueEvent** for details on how to queue an event.
+See the description of [Tcl\_QueueEvent][Notifier] for details on how to queue an event.

 This value can be retrieved with **Tcl\_ChannelWatchProc**, which returns a pointer to the function.